GrumpyRobot21/Python-Essentials--PP3--Hangman/README.md

 ### **User Journey**

-* The user is introducced to the intro screen, setting the scene and getting them ready to play a game of Hangman.
+* The user is introduced to the intro screen, setting the scene and getting them ready to play a game of Hangman.
 It requests that they enter their name in order to make the game more personal and interactive.
 It encourges participation by asking the user to enter 'p' to engage with the game play environment.
 The application responds with helpful feedback if the input is not appropriate.
 * The user is now in the challenge level choice screen.
 They are encouraged to choose which level of difficulty they wish to activate.
 The application responds with helpful feedback if the input is not appropriate.
 * The game play screen confirms the player difficulty choice and sets the game environment for the player.
 The player then has to continue to input letter guesses to se if they can guess the complete word before they run out of lives.
 The application responds with helpful feedback if the input is not appropriate.
 * If the player wins or loses they get appropriate feedback and in the case of losing, the word they did not guess in time.
 After short pause they are taken to a screen where they are asked if they want to play another game or not.
 The application responds with helpful feedback if the input is not appropriate.